Nota-NetsPresso/NetsPresso-ModelSearch-Dataset-Validator/README.md

 COCO format has all images in {images} folder and a single '.json' file with annotations in {labels} folder.
 If you split data into multiple sets, each set should have its own directory and a '.json' file.

-For training, a "train" directory and at least one of "val" and "test" directories must exist in the dataset.
 A nested directory under images or labels is also allowed.

-A sample zip file "example_datasets/coco.zip" is in this repository.
+A sample zip file "example_datasets/coco/train.zip" is in this repository.
 ```

-{Your dataset dir}
-├── train
+{train}
-│   ├── images
+   ├── images
-│   │   ├── {images or directories}
+   │   ├── {images or directories}
-│   │   ├── example_1.jpg
+   │   ├── example_1.jpg
-│   │   ├── example_2.jpg
+   │   ├── example_2.jpg
-│   │   └── sub_dir
-│   │       ├── example_1.jpg
-│   │       └── example_2.jpg
-│   └── labels
-│       ├── {labels same structure as images}
-│       ├── example.json (contain annotaion of images in "train/images/")
    │   └── sub_dir
-│           └── example.json (contain annotaion of images in "train/images/sub_dir/")
-├── val
-│   ├── images
+   │       ├── example_1.jpg
-│   │   └── {images or directories}
-│   └── labels
-│       └── {labels same structure as images}
-└── test
-    ├── images
-    │   └── {images or directories}
+   │       └── example_2.jpg
    └── labels
-        └── {labels same structure as images}
+       ├── {labels same structure as images}
+       ├── example.json (contain annotaion of images in "train/images/")
+       └── sub_dir
+           └── example.json (contain annotaion of images in "train/images/sub_dir/")

 ```